Luckiest Girl Alive (film): Plot

-In 2015, Tifani "Ani" Fanelli, a respected New York women's magazine editor, appears to have a picture-perfect life.
-As she prepares to marry her fiancé, Luke Harrison, Ani meets with Aaron Wickersham, a documentary director who wants to make a short film about the school shooting she survived as a teenager.
-He informs her that a former classmate, Dean Barton, who became a successful writer and advocate for gun control, has agreed to take part.
-Ani declines to be involved.
+In 2015, TifAni "Ani" FaNelli, a respected New York women's magazine columnist, appears to have a picture-perfect life.
+As she prepares to marry her fiancé Luke Harrison, Ani meets with Aaron Wickersham, a documentary director who is making a short film about a 1999 school shooting she survived as a teenager.
+Aaron tells Ani that a former classmate, Dean Barton, who became a successful writer and advocate for gun control, has agreed to take part, though Ani declines to be involved.

-Luke informs Ani that his firm has offered him an opportunity to move to London and suggests Ani take a MFA program there to allow her to write for herself.
-She agrees, despite having hopes of someday working at The New York Times.
+Luke informs Ani that his firm has offered him a job opportunity in London and suggests that she should take a MFA program there to allow her to write.
+Ani agrees, despite having hopes of someday working at The New York Times.
 They later have dinner with a couple Luke knows; the husband turns out to be Ani's former teacher, Andrew Larson.

-In flashbacks to 1999, Ani is seen joining the prestigious Brentley School, where she quickly befriends a clique of popular students, including Dean and his friends Liam and Peyton.
-Over the course of the film, it is revealed that Ani was gang-raped at a party by all three boys while intoxicated.
-She shared what happened with Mr. Larson who encouraged her to tell her eccentric mother, Dina, but Ani refused.
-However, she tells her friend Arthur who had been continuously bullied by the three boys.
+In a series of flashbacks, TifAni is seen joining the prestigious Brentley School, where she quickly befriends a clique of popular students, including Dean and his friends Liam and Peyton.
+It is revealed that TifAni was gang-raped at a school dance after party by all three boys while intoxicated.
+TifAni shared what happened with the headmaster and Mr. Larson, who encourages TifAni to tell her eccentric mother, Dina, but TifAni refuses.
+However, TifAni tells her friend Arthur who had been continuously bullied by the three boys.

 Ani's past slowly begins to haunt her, affecting her relationship with Luke.
-Aaron tells Ani that Dean wants to meet with her to apologize on camera; she agrees, under the condition that Aaron keeps them separate until she is ready.
-Meanwhile, Ani struggles with her strained relationship with her mother Dina, who claims she always found Ani difficult and alludes that she is only marrying Luke for his money.
+Aaron tells Ani that Dean wants to meet with her to apologize on camera; she agrees under the condition that Aaron keeps them separate until she is ready.
+Meanwhile, Ani struggles with her strained relationship with Dina, who claims she always found Ani difficult and alludes that she is only marrying Luke for money.